 However, the long-term success of an implant depends on much more than the surgery itself or the quality of the titanium post.
-Our Sacramento implant dentists take a comprehensive approach to restorative care, ensuring that your new teeth function in perfect harmony with your jaw joints and muscles.
-This level of planning is especially important for patients considering fixed hybrid dentures, implant-supported dentures, or implant-retained dentures, where multiple implants must work together under significant biting forces.
+Our Sacramento implant dentists take a comprehensive approach to restorative care.
+We focus on keeping your teeth, jaw joints, and muscles working together comfortably.
+Careful planning becomes even more important for patients receiving fixed hybrid dentures or implant-supported restorations.
+These treatments rely on multiple implants working together under strong biting pressure.
 If your bite is misaligned, even the highest-quality dental implants can be placed under significant stress, threatening their stability.

 Why the Bite Matters for Your New Smile

 The term “bite” refers to occlusion, which is simply the way your upper and lower teeth meet when you close your mouth or chew food.
-A balanced bite ensures that the force of your jaw is distributed evenly across all your teeth, preventing any single area from taking on too much pressure.
-Whether you are replacing a single tooth or restoring an entire smile with full-arch implants or an All-on-X restoration, proper bite alignment protects your investment and supports long-term comfort and function.
+A balanced bite spreads pressure evenly across your teeth and implants.
+This helps prevent excessive force from damaging a single area.
+Proper bite alignment protects your implants and supports long-term comfort.
+This matters whether you replace one tooth or restore your entire smile.

 When you have a misaligned bite, certain teeth may strike each other sooner or harder than others.
-While natural teeth have a thin ligament that acts as a shock absorber, dental implants are fused directly to the bone, meaning they do not have the same “give” to handle excessive force.
+Natural teeth contain a thin ligament that absorbs pressure during chewing.
+Unlike natural teeth, implants cannot absorb pressure in the same way.
 This lack of a natural cushion makes proper alignment even more critical for the health of your restoration:

 Understanding Bite Forces